 Why you Should be Using the Rule of Thirds

-Photos that are correctly composed using the rule of thirds create depth and interest in a photo, and add an interesting balance between subjects and background.
-Once you start playing around with this rule, you’ll start to see it more naturally and your photos will begin to improve.
+Photos that are correctly composed using the rule of thirds create depth and interest, adding an exciting balance between subject(s) and background.
+Once you start playing around with this rule, it will become second nature and your photos will begin to improve.

 What is the Rule of Thirds?